 What are Swaps?

-In the crypto world, a “swap” refers to the act of exchanging one cryptocurrency for the equivalent value of another.
+In the crypto world, a swap refers to exchanging one cryptocurrency for the equivalent value of another using an AMM.
 The difference between swaps and trades is swaps refer to the selling or buying of an asset from a liquidity pool where the price is managed by an automated market maker (AMM).
 Trades refer to selling or buying assets on an exchange using an order book.
-Swaps are a basic function of a decentralized exchange.
+Swaps are an essential function of a decentralized exchange.
 You can even swap in some non-custodial wallets, like Solflare.
-Swaps are basically crypto-crypto market orders because an at-the-market bid is filled instantaneously.
+Swaps are crypto-crypto market orders because an at-the-market bid is filled instantaneously.

 How do Swaps work?